-- appoint a host supervisor who is qualified, skilled, or experienced in the student's discipline, with the ability to mentor and supervise the student - determine the level of the organisation's involvement in the recruitment and selection process (this will depend on the subject) - give details of whether the position is paid or unpaid, the duration and proposed start and end dates, preferred days per week, and any non-financial benefits, such as accommodation or meals - advise the university of relevant compliance requirements.
-For example, the need to undertake a Working with Children Check or Police Check prior to commencing placement - assess any specific risks associated with student placements (e.g. any travel requirements or out-of-hours work) in the workplace and advise the University staff contact how these will be managed - provide appropriate facilities for the placement and the number of students using them - provide an environment for the student that is actively managing COVID-19 risks - complete and return any required documents such as agreements, COVIDSafe plans (if applicable) and evidence of supervisor qualifications where appropriate - abide by the Australian Government Fair Work Act.
-Specific information about student placement and internships can be found here.
+- appoint an industry placement educator who is qualified, skilled, or experienced in the agreed work-based learning activities, with the ability to mentor and supervise the student - determine the level of the organisation's involvement in the recruitment and selection process (this will depend on the subject) - give details of whether the position is paid or unpaid, the duration and proposed start and end dates, preferred days per week, and any non-financial benefits, such as accommodation or meals - advise the University (and student) of relevant compliance requirements.
+For example, the need to undertake a Working with Children Check or Police Check prior to commencing placement - assess any specific risks associated with student placements (e.g. any travel requirements, remote working environments or out-of-hours work) in the workplace and advise the University staff contact how these will be managed - provide appropriate facilities for the placement and the number of students using them - provide an environment for the student that is actively managing COVID-19 risks - complete and return any required documents such as agreements, COVIDSafe plans (if applicable) and evidence of industry placement educator qualifications where appropriate - abide by the Australian Government Fair Work Act.

-What is the host supervisor's role?
+What is the industry placement educator's role?

-The role of the host supervisor is to:
+The role of the industry placement educator at the host organisation is to:

 - clearly communicate the expected tasks and responsibilities of the student, from the host's point of view.
-Depending on the subject, host supervisors may also be asked to provide a written position description to assist in clarifying the role and for recruitment purposes. - Work collaboratively with the student to develop some key workplace aims related the position description and their academic studies as appropriate. - provide an overview of the organisation's goals, aims, mission to the student(s). - provide an on-site induction and/or online induction where appropriate, including in occupational health and safety procedures such as emergencies and incident reporting, and ensure these are adhered to for the duration of the placement.
-Introduce the student to key staff and provide an overview of your organisation's policies and procedures. - ensure any necessary training is provided.

-- report any issues with the placement or concerns about the student's progress and wellbeing to your key contact at La Trobe University. - meet regularly and provide feedback on the student's performance during the placement and in many instances provide written feedback to the university on the student's performance post placement. - be aware of the intended learning outcomes and align placement activities accordingly
+Depending on the subject, industry placement educators may also be asked to provide a written position description to assist in clarifying the role and for recruitment purposes - work collaboratively with the student to develop some key workplace aims related the position description and their academic studies as appropriate - provide an overview of the organisation's goals, aims, mission to the student(s) - provide an on-site induction and/or online induction where appropriate, including in-house occupational health and safety procedures such as emergencies and incident reporting, and ensure these are adhered to for the duration of the placement.
+Introduce the student to key staff and provide an overview of your organisation's policies and procedures - ensure any necessary training is provided - report any issues with the placement or concerns about the student's progress and wellbeing to your key contact at La Trobe University - meet regularly and provide feedback on the student's performance during the placement and in many instances provide written feedback to the university on the student's performance at the conclusion of the placement - be aware of the subject learning outcomes and academic activities and align placement activities accordingly.